csreindeer/qucoke/howthisworks.md

  will allow for abstraction

  This is co cpu/qpu, I hope to move this to only qpu sometime in the distant future

+ A Way to contribute is by making programs for basic task and a front end for them.